anki-code/fstrider/README.md

 fstrider
 ```

-In the xonsh shell you can load xontrib with `s` alias that works fast and allows to change directory using fstrider:
+In the xonsh shell you can load xontrib with `fs` alias that works fast and allows to change directory using fstrider:
 ```xsh
 xontrib load fstrider
 fs      # or fstrider